 - 1. Affirm that the need and purpose of the Wild and Scenic Rivers Fund still exists and is expected to continue in the future; and - 2.
-Approve proposed changes to the Terms and Conditions for the Allocation of Funds from the Wild and Scenic Rivers Fund.
+Affirm that the existing Wild and Scenic Fund Guidelines are adequate without revision.

 Background